f-kuzey-edes-huyal/fastapi-project/README.md

 #### Step 6

-Activate the virtual environment you created earlier by running the following command
+From now on, we will write our code in __Visual Studio Code's terminal__.
+Activate the virtual environment you created earlier by running the following command in Visual Studio Code's terminal:
 ```
 .venv/Scripts/activate
 ```